-When students do disturb the academic progress of their peers or fail to show respect, responsibility, or kindness to others, then they will be removed from that class.
+When students do disturb the academic progress of their peers or fail to show respect, responsibility, or kindness to others, then a school response will be put in place.
 For the system to work it is essential that all staff consistently apply the behaviour system when responding to undesired behaviours and that the on-call team's response is consistent and follows the processes described in this document.